Did Microsoft Copy This Redditor’s PUBG Advertising Mock Up?

 For most people, seeing a massive corporation like Sony, Nintendo, or Microsoft recognize your work via re-tweet or compliment can be a badge of honor.
 It’s like Senpai noticed you.
 But what if Senpai noticed, but never told you.
 Or worse, took notice of your work and copied it?

-That’s currently the situation facing redditor Macsterr, as he saw Microsoft’s new PUBG Advertising Campaign bore a striking similarity to his own mock-up.
+That’s currently the situation facing redditor Macsterr, as he saw Microsoft’s new PlayerUnknown’s Battlegrounds Advertising bore a striking similarity to his own mock-up.
 See for yourself here.

 Here’s Xbox’s Tweet: